 That's nearly 2 million friends, neighbors and family members.
 We don't need any other reason to demand the highest

 in water quality standards.....
 (More)

-Fairfax Water's Summer 2015 Straight from the Tap is now available
+Fairfax Water's Spring 2016 Straight from the Tap is Now Available

 You can find links to our previous newsletters by visiting our